-Now, you may be forgiven for thinking that the symbols around the edge of the door correlated to the numbers 1-10.
+When you first encounter one of these puzzles, you’d be forgiven for thinking that the code, which features 10 animals surrounding the door, represents the numbers from 1-10.
 However, this isn’t the case.

 As a matter of fact, the only way to find this out, without simply brute forcing it (which is pretty easy considering there are only two sets of symbols to spam through,) is to find a piece of parchment near a symbols door in the rafters of the Bell Tower wing.